Himanshu431-coder/AICTE-TechSaksham-Internship/README.md

 ---

 ## Acknowledgements
-I would like to express my sincere gratitude to Mr. Somya Chaudhary for his invaluable mentorship throughout this internship.
+I would like to express my sincere gratitude to Mr. Saomya Chaudhary for his invaluable mentorship throughout this internship.
 His insights have been instrumental in my development as a data scientist.

 Additionally, I extend my appreciation to the libraries and frameworks that facilitated this project’s implementation, including NumPy, Pandas, Streamlit, and Scikit-learn.